AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Concepts/LwM2M_mappings_Central.md

 ### COMMAND - Communication flow

-Invoking Command from Azure IoT Central and handling it by {{ short_name }} in the form of a COMMAND operation passed to the device has the following flow:
+Invoking Command from Azure IoT Central and handling it by {{ coiote_short_name }} in the form of a COMMAND operation passed to the device has the following flow:

 ![COMMAND Factory reset](images/Command.png "COMMAND Factory reset")

 ## LwM2M observable resources

-In {{ short_name }}, some of the resources within the device data model can be observed for changes in value.
+In {{ coiote_short_name }}, some of the resources within the device data model can be observed for changes in value.
 These are generally resources related to telemetry data or other measurements.
-Their value changes can be monitored by {{ short_name }} and reported to Azure IoT Central with help of Telemetry device capability.
+Their value changes can be monitored by {{ coiote_short_name }} and reported to Azure IoT Central with help of Telemetry device capability.

 !!! note
     To learn more about Telemetry, go to the [respective subsection](https://docs.microsoft.com/en-us/azure/iot-central/core/concepts-telemetry-properties-commands#telemetry) of the Azure IoT Central documentation.

 ### Observe - Communication flow

-Setting an Observe operation on a resource in {{ short_name }}, for instance a temperature reading, will result in a Notify message sent by the device upon value change.
-Then {{ short_name }} transfers this message to Azure IoT Central using Telemetry.
+Setting an Observe operation on a resource in {{ coiote_short_name }}, for instance a temperature reading, will result in a Notify message sent by the device upon value change.
+Then {{ coiote_short_name }} transfers this message to Azure IoT Central using Telemetry.

 ![Telemetry Observe Temperature](images/Telemetry.png "Observe Temperature")